 A: In order to fully exercise your rights to not pay union dues and fees, you must be a nonmember of the union.
 Voluntary union members, although they cannot be fired from their jobs for failure to pay union dues under the RTW law, may still owe dues and fees to the union on account of their continued membership in the organization.

 If you are not a union member, you do not need to do anything to exercise your rights under the RTW law.
 Your employer should cease compelling you to pay union fees when the RTW law becomes applicable to you.
-However, it may be good practice to send your employer and union a letter notifying them of your rights and intentions.
-This is particularly true if you are currently paying union fees by means of payroll deduction (see below).
+However, if union deductions are still being taken from your paycheck, you should send your employer and union a letter notifying them of your rights and intentions to cease paying union fees by means of payroll deduction (see two questions below).

 If you are currently a union member and wish to exercise your rights under the RTW law, send the union and your employer a letter stating that you are resigning effective immediately from the union and no longer wish to pay dues to it.
 You should check your union’s constitution and bylaws to see if it has any provision specifying to whom a resignation must be submitted.